By Catherine GERMIER-HAMEL

 This time, I had planned to go to Hanoi on my own for many reasons which reason knows nothing of.
 Actually, I badly needed this journey to reconcile with my Asian half, which I had neglected or even rejected.
 This is probably one of the reasons why it did not come to my mind that I should cancel my trip over health concerns.
 Indeed, Vietnam was calling me in a more and more pressing way, and nothing would stop me from executing my project.

-Initially, my plan was to get in touch with a few persons and institutions in Vietnam in relation to the upcoming 24th Annual Forum of the World Association for Hospitality & Tourism Training and Education (Association mondiale pour la formation hôtelière et touristique - AMFORHT), which was and is still expected to take place in Seoul, South Korea on May 19 to 22.
-On February 11, the same day of my departure to Hanoi, I had introduced the AMFORHT Forum at the monthly meeting of Skal International Seoul.
+Initially, my plan was to get in touch with a few persons and institutions in Vietnam in relation to the 24th Annual Forum of the World Association for Hospitality & Tourism Training and Education (Association mondiale pour la formation hôtelière et touristique - AMFORHT), which was expected to take place in Seoul, South Korea on May 19 to 22.
+On February 11 [updated: postponed to 2021].
+The same day of my departure to Hanoi, I had introduced the AMFORHT Forum at the monthly meeting of Skal International Seoul.
 At that time, all my Skaleagues were confident that the COVID-19 situation was under control and would be over with the warming of the temperatures.
 I shared the same confidence, or let’s say that I chose to stay positive.

 Although Vietnam is not that far from Korea, I did not want to travel there for just a few days, partly because I did not think it was a responsible way of travelling.
 Moreover, I keep telling people that overseas stays should be extended as much as possible and I felt I should be consistent with what I preach.
 I therefore decided to include visits and meetings in relation with sustainable, community-based tourism in Vietnam.
 In particular, I wanted to have a chance to introduce the consulting and training services offered by Millennium Destinations for tourism and hospitality marketing and sustainable development.
 In recent years, international tourist arrivals have increased significantly in Vietnam, to reach 18 million in 2019 (from about 2.1 million in 2000), hence the need to educate and train local human resources, and build their capacities.
 Moreover, smart, sustainable tourism development as well as Community-Based Tourism (CBT) have become a priority for the country.